* Psychiatric Abuse - Astraea's Resources and Controversy

 Are some things labeled 'crazy' actually normal?

-Did you know that hearing voices is not necessarily a sign of mental illness?
+Hearing voices is not necessarily a sign of mental illness.
 People in non-western cultures have always known this, but a controversial British study has just now allowed mental health pros to begin to admit it!
 (Scroll down to "Finding Meaning in Voices")

 Did you know that if you hear voices that bother you, talking back to them can help?
 Damn clever, these British people!